Flickerpix: History

 Flickerpix developed the television series Five Fables which retells five medieval Scottish stories written by Scots poet Robert Henryson approximately 500 years ago.
 The fables were translated by Irish poet-playwright Seamus Heaney and Flickerpix adapted them into a five-part series for BBC Two Northern Ireland, directed by Dean Burke, which premiered on Thursday 13 March 2014.
 The fables included in the series are ‘The Two Mice’, 'The Mouse and the Lion’, ‘The Fox, the Wolf and the Carter’, ‘The Preaching of the Swallow’ and ‘The Fox, the Wolf and the Farmer’.
 The series was narrated by critically acclaimed actor Billy Connolly.
 Following this, the studio designed their second app Seamus Heaney: Five Fables in collaboration with Touchpress.
-The features of the app include insights from leading academics and an interface that allows you to move between Heaney and Henryson’s text, as well as being able to watch the animated series.
+The features of the app include insights from leading academics and an interface that allows you to move between Heaney and Henryson's text, as well as being able to watch the animated series.
 In 2014, the app was awarded 'Best App' at the Celtic Media Festival.

 In 2014, Flickerpix designed their first game app Boogie Woogie which is a rhythm, dance and memory game built for iOS and Android platform and was programmed by Billy Goat Entertainment.

 In 2015, Flickerpix collaborated with JAM Media and Double Z Enterprises to produce the animated TV series Zig and Zag, which currently airs on RTÉjr and CBBC.
 Creators and writers, Ciaran Morrison and Mick O'Hara, reprise the original voices of the beloved puppets.

+In 2021, Flickerpix created the stop-motion Christmas film Da Humbug which received nominations in over 50 film festivals and won 4 awards.
+It also received an IFTA nomination.
+Flickerpix, for the first time, used 3D printing technology to create the film and this technique has now become a common part of the modelmaking pipeline in the company for their stop-motion creations.
+In 2023 Flickerpix created short stop-motion film Milo's Meltdown using similar techniques and needle-felted stop-motion short film One Track Mind is currently in production with a release date in the summer of 2024.

+Along with Retinize, Flickerpix have also recently been experimented with motion-capture/VR technology and in 2023 they created a short satirical film called Charles and Camilla in which members of the public were given the opportunity to interact with 3D avatars of the King and Queen Consort, voiced in real-time by comedians Duncan Whisby and Debra Stephenson.
+The film won the Best Innovation in Animation at the 2023 Irish Animation Awards.

+In 2023, Flickerpix created and produced CGI slapstick kids series Hop n' Zip.
+Funded by USP Studios, the series has gone on to receive 18 Millions views on their Youtube site.